-Block websites on Chrome using the Block Site extension
+Block websites on Google Chrome with BlockSite

-One solution is using Block Site.
-With Block Site you can blacklist adult-oriented pages, as well as selectively pick sites you don’t want accessed.
-One can even block content by keywords or during specific times.
-The extension can sync with mobile devices and keep your whole family’s devices safe.
+One solution you can use is the desktop extension called BlockSite, which is also available as an Android and iOS app.
+With BlockSite, you can block adult-oriented pages, as well as selectively pick sites you don’t want to be accessed.
+You can even block content by keywords or during specific times.
+As a plus, the extension and app can sync between desktop and mobile devices.

-While Block Site is not fool proof, the settings can be password protected and you can set email warnings for when someone tries to uninstall it.
-A little security is always welcome!
+While BlockSite is not foolproof, the settings can be password-protected and you can set email warnings for when someone tries to uninstall it.
+A little security is always welcome.

-After adding the extension, simply go to the website you want to block and click the icon on the top-right corner of Chrome.
-Select “Block this site” and you should no longer be able to access this page.
-You can edit the list manually by going to the extension icon and then selecting “Edit blocked sites list”.
+After adding the extension, go to the website you want to block and click the icon on the top-right corner of Chrome.
+Select Block this site, and you should no longer be able to access the page.
+You can edit the list manually by going to the extension icon and then selecting Edit blocked sites list.